ahmgsk/Lockscreen/README.md

 ## Features

 * Requires: Android 2.1+ (API 7+).
-* Supported IDEs: Eclipse.
+* Supported IDEs: Android Studio, Eclipse.
 * *No dependencies.*
 * Designed for both *phones and tablets*.
 * Stealth mode (invisible pattern).
-* 5 built-in themes:
+* Many built-in themes:
   * Dark/Light
   * Light with dark action bar (available from API 7+, but only works from API 14+)
   * Dark/Light dialogs
+  * Dark/Light `DialogWhenLarge` (available from API 7+, but only works from API 11+)
 * Ability to generate and let the user verify CAPTCHA pattern.

 --